BVVS77/cp_fractionstracker/README.md

 ## cp_vehicleTracker - Vehicle Tracking Script for FiveM

-This repository contains the `cp_vehicleTracker` script, a FiveM resource developed by the CodePeak DEVELOPMENT TEAM.
+This repository contains the `cp_fractionsTracker` script, a FiveM resource developed by the CodePeak DEVELOPMENT TEAM.
 It allows law enforcement and other factions to track vehicles equipped with transmitters.
 The script integrates with **ox_target** for interaction with vehicles and utilizes the **ESX** framework for server-client communication, providing real-time blip updates on tracked vehicles.

 ### Features
 - Automatically track vehicles equipped with transmitters for specific factions (e.g., LSPD, LSSD).